zeroc-ice/ice-builder-gradle/README.md

 | Linux      | /usr                                   |
 | OS X       | /usr/local                             |

-On Windows when `iceHome` and `ICE_HOME` are not set, the builder query the Windows registry to find the available Ice installations and use the latest version available.
+On Windows, when neither `iceHome` nor `ICE_HOME` are set, the builder queries the Windows registry to find Ice installations and selects the newest version.

 You can set `iceHome` in your build script as shown below: